mauriziocescon/react-app/README.md

 ## Development server

+1. Download the following extensions [react-devtools](https://github.com/facebook/react-devtools)
+and [redux-devtools](https://github.com/zalmoxisus/redux-devtools-extension) for your browser

-Run `npm run start` for a dev server.
+2. Run `npm run start` for a dev server.
 Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.

 ## Build

-Run `npm run build` to build the project.
+1. Run `npm run build` to build the project.
 The build artifacts will be stored in the `build/` directory.

 ## Running unit tests

-Run `npm run test` to execute the unit tests.
+1. Run `npm run test` to execute the unit tests.